Wings-XI/LegacyWingsXI/README.md

 # Wings Project

 ### License Notice
-**Original contributions to the Wings project (i.e. not originating from the Darkstar project or Project Topaz) are governed by the GNU AGPLv3 (rather than GPL), which requires modified versions to be shared back.
+**Original contributions to the Wings project (i.e. not originating from the Darkstar project or Project Topaz) are governed by the GNU AGPLv3 (rather than GPL), which requires modified versions to be shared back, unless marked as dual-licensed by their respective authors.
 See the [LICENSE](LICENSE) file for more details.**

 ## Welcome to the Wings Project
 The Wing project is a server emulator for FFXI, aiming to reproduce the game experience as it was in March 2010.